felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 Repeat customers generate the majority of revenue, while revenue from first-time customers declines over time.
 Holiday peaks are driven almost entirely by returning customers.

-**Recommendation:**

-- Run new customers acquisition-focused campaigns in weak months, and improve onboarding to convert first-time buyers into repeat buyers faster.
-- Launch referral programs driven by loyal returning customers.

 <br><br>
 ---